Finlay Adipose and the Mystery of the West Highland Fish Farm.

 “But the intel is that SEPA have just allowed even more of that stuff to keep salmon alive because nobody is buying it.
 Why was he doing it?”, added PC Brown.

 “Yes, and my fish were still dying, Fin”.
-“It’s never enough Aunt Meg.
+“It’s never enough Aunt Mow.
 Those poor fish don’t stand a chance, ravaged by lice and disease.
 Don’t you see, the dirty old git was trying to woo you - keeping your fish alive for extended periods with extra chemicals, even though they were suffering intensely.
 Then slipping a few gutted and skinless morts into your kitchen as a little present.
 Look after the spinster’s animals and she’ll look after you...if you know what I mean...wink-wink.
 And, at the same time, he had direct access to sell the viral-infested fish at his alter-ego fishmongers.
-He was also offloading them to your East European fish farm workers when you weren’t looking.
+He was also offloading them to your dope-smoking fish farm workers when you weren’t looking.
 No doubt they were selling them on to fishmongers in other towns.
 Mr Hurt had the whole thing wrapped up like a kipper”.

-“But they were the most hideously disfigured fish ever, covered in sores and all their skin was flailed off on the netting and in the kettle and other torture devices.
+Aunt Mow looked amazed - “But they were the most hideously disfigured fish ever, covered in sores and all their skin was flailed off on the netting and in the kettle and other torture devices.
 Gosh, they even had cataract and gill disease, even chlamydia!
 I could have just claimed the insurance again and furloughed myself on 80% pay.”

 “Yes, but he sold them as ‘skinless’ fillets in the shop, nobody ever knew.
 And have you seen your insurance premiums lately?
 They’ve skyrocketed”.

-“Mr Hurt, I’m arresting you on suspicion of many ethically-challenged salmon torture related malfeasances; overdosing salmon, exceeding controlled toxic chemicals limits and peddling diseased and virus-ridden fish in your shop, etc.”
+PC Brown stepped forth with the weight of the law - “Mr Hurt, I’m arresting you on suspicion of many ethically-challenged salmon torture related malfeasances; overdosing salmon, exceeding controlled toxic chemicals limits and peddling diseased and virus-ridden fish in your shop, etc.”

 “So what?
 Everyone does THAT nowadays.
-And I would have got away with it if it hadn’t been for that kid and his meddling canine sidekick.”
+And I would have got away with it if it hadn’t been for that pesky kid and his meddling canine sidekick.”

 “Hmmmm...yes, you’re right I suppose.
-And it’s overseen by the government too.
+And it’s overseen and enabled by the government too.
 Well, in that case, I’m arresting you on suspicion of inappropriate behaviour and unwarranted sexual advances upon a lady in her advancing years.
 Sexism and sexual harassment continue to permeate every corner of society and we must take an active stance against it.”

 “Here, here!”
 They all exclaimed.
 “Woof!”